avalanche284/Bitcoin-price-prediction/README.md

 The dataset was prepared with the use of Google Finance. it starts from 11/19/2015 till 12/30/2022.
 ### Operations on the dataset
 Skewed data were normalized by use of log transformation.
 The winsorization method was conducted in order to deal with possible outliers.
-Correlation plot considering all features
 ![cor1](cor1.png)
+Correlation plot considering all features.
 ## Models
 The first model consists of the price of bitcoin against all other stock prices.
 The second one: bitcoin against four groups.
 Each of the groups covers the average stock price of the group participant.
 So, for example, the `TECH` group has the mean price of Big Tech companies: Alphabet, Apple, Meta, Amazon, Netflix & Microsoft.
+![cor2](cor2.png)
 Correlation plot regarding this model.
-![cor2](cor2.png)

 ## Method
 Multiple linear regression has been used in this project.
 Choosing model was conducted using a stepwise algorithm implemented in R language.
 ## Results